-Stefanie McQuaid, Member – Development Committee
+Stefanie McQuaid, Board President – Executive and Development Committee

-Stefanie is a Business Analyst with the Department of Justice and an active volunteer, supporter and donor in the LGBT community.
+Stefanie McQuaid is a Business Analyst with the Department of Justice and an active volunteer, supporter and donor in the LGBT community.
 Stefanie has been volunteering in the LGBT community for over 20 years with agencies such as Fife House, the Toronto People With AIDS Foundation and the LGBT+ Giving Network.
 Her volunteerism includes several leadership positions including the past president of Fife House, former co-chair of the Friends for Life Bike Rally and chair of the LGBT Giving Network’s Philanthropy Conference.
 Stephanie currently sits on Fife House’s Development Committee and is a member of the Sunday Meal Program at the Jarvis site.

 Robin Rhodes, Member – Governance Committee

-Born and educated in the UK, Robin became involved, in the early 1980s, as a volunteer with the London Lighthouse AIDS Hospice, the first of its kind in the world.
+Born and educated in the UK, Robin became involved, in the early 1980’s, as a volunteer with the London Lighthouse AIDS Hospice, the first of its kind in the world.
 It also offered many forms of drop-in support facilities for people living with HIV/AIDS.
 Robin recently retired from the AIDS Committee of Toronto (ACT) after 15 years as community support programs coordinator.
 He was responsible for coordinating and overseeing a variety of client-centred programs and volunteers, managed a client caseload, and organized seven community health forums annually.
-Robin sits on several committees and participates in an advisory capacity on a number of community professional working groups and was an active board member of Myrmex Housing.
+Robin sits on several committees and participates in an advisory capacity on a number of community professional working groups and was an active Board Member of Myrmex Housing.
 For the past eight years he has been, and continues to be, a mentor with University College, University of Toronto student mentorship program, specifically in sexual diversity.

 Recently retired, Gary joined the Fife Governance Committee in 2017 and the Finance Committee and Board of Directors in 2018.

-Gail Sax Member, Member- Human Resources Committee
+Gail Sax, Member – Human Resources Committee

-James Watson Member – GIPA/MIPA Committee
+James Watson, Member – GIPA/MIPA Committee

-James Watson is the Coordinator of Community-Based Research & Peer Initiatives at the Centre for Urban Health Solutions at St. Michael’s Hospital in Toronto.
+James Watson is the Coordinator of Community-Based Research & Peer Initiatives at the MAP Centre for Urban Health Solutions at St. Michael’s Hospital in Toronto.
 James began his career in the HIV sector in 2006 as a peer research assistant with the seminal work of Positive Spaces, Healthy Places, and then graduated to managing large-scale community-based research projects for the Ontario HIV Treatment Network.
 He has been integral to the creation of the peer researcher training curriculum in Canada and is expanding his work through the development of a Peer Learning and Training Institute through Universities Without Walls.
 James hosts and produces a podcast called pozcast, a show that brings HIV research to life.